What Is Agitated Depression And How Can It Be Treated?

 What Is Agitated Depression?

-Generally, people who suffer from depression are thought to have lower energy levels and are seen to be less active.
-This isn't going to be the case for those who are suffering from agitated depression.
-It is possible for people with agitated depression to experience some symptoms of lethargy but it is far less common.
-People with agitated depression are often fidgety and more active than people suffering from other depression types.
+Agitated depression is a specific form of depression where a patient exhibits agitated behavior such as irritability, fidgeting, restlessness, handwringing, outbursts, or picking at their skin.
+The intensity of the agitation fluctuates, with instances where the symptoms of anger are more pronounced and persistent.
+Generally, people who suffer from depression are thought to have lower energy levels and are seen to be less active, but this is not the case with agitated depression.
+People with agitated depression can show symptoms of lethargy, but it is far less common.
+Instead, they are often fidgety and more active than people suffering from other depression types.

-Symptoms Of Agitated Depression
+Symptoms of Agitated Depression

 What Causes Agitated Depression?